2,323 total views, 1 views today

 It all started through teaching horse riding.
 I was always fascinated by the psychological aspect of life.
 When teaching, I noticed that the relationship between horse and rider often mirrored issues in the rider’s intimate relationships.
 For example, if they were too soft with the horse, they often had problems standing up for themselves in the marriage.
 I decided to train as a one-to-one therapist first of all.
 That was over 20 years ago.

 Then a couple asked for therapy.
-I saw them for six sessions, but I soon realised that this was very different than one-to-one work, requiring additional skills.
-More training.
-I signed up for two years at the Maudsley Hospital for a Postgraduate Diploma in Relationship and Sexual Therapy.
+I saw them for six sessions, but I soon realised that this was very different than one-to-one work, requiring additional skills and further training.
+Consequently, I signed up for two years at the Maudsley Hospital for a Postgraduate Diploma in Relationship and Sexual Therapy.
 In the morning, we had lectures, and in the afternoon the students would offer therapy in the Maudsley’s couples’ therapy clinic.
 All the therapy sessions were watched by a ‘team’ of up to 15 people, tutors and other students, through a one-way mirror.
-I remember how intimidating that was for me as the therapist.
-But I loved working with couples, and exploring the complex dynamics at play.
+I remember how intimidating that was for me as the therapist; but I loved working with couples, and exploring the complex dynamics at play.

 What led to the book?

-You let your readers ‘sit on the therapist’s shoulder’.
-I loved that.
+You let your readers ‘sit on the therapist’s shoulder’, I love that.
 Why did you do it?

 I wanted both clients and therapists to get a real feel of what it is like in the room.
-To see what is going on with the clients, and to know is happening to me.
-What I am paying attention to, how the client’s body is responding, and the non-verbal communications that are passing between us.
+To see what is going on with the clients, and to know what is happening to me: what I am paying attention to, how the client’s body is responding, and the non-verbal communications that are passing between us.
 As I said, I started my professional life riding dressage horses and teaching horse riding.
-Since horses don’t talk, wag their tails or purr to show they are happy, I had learned to read their body language and subtle signals.
+Since horses don’t talk, they instead wag their tails or purr to show they are happy.
+Over the years, I had learned to read their body language and subtle signals.
 This stood me in good stead when working with couples.
 I wanted to transmit something about this to the reader.

-In the book you use a body-based psychotherapy that I didn’t know, the Pesso Boyden System Psychomotor.
+In the book you use a body-based psychotherapy that I didn’t know, the PBSP.
 What is this?
 And why is it so effective?

 How do you think this book may support a therapist who is already working with couples?

 Even experienced couples’ therapists tell me the book is valuable.
 They pick up tips and techniques, and love learning about the Pesso Boyden System.
 Body-based therapies are effective, and therapists are curious about how to use that with couples.
 Many therapists have not yet seen a demonstration of PBSP.
-My book gives them a flavour of what an actual PBSP session would be like – although I always recommend that people come to a PSBP personal development workshop, where they will see four live client sessions run in a day.
-Or even experience a session themselves.
+My book gives them a flavour of what an actual PBSP session would be like – although I always recommend that people come to a PBSP personal development workshop, where they will see four live client sessions run in a day, or even experience a session themselves.